Reclaim bank charges

 Call or write to the bank.
-Some banks will send you the info if you phone to ask (we've had feedback in the past that sometimes Barclays, Halifax and HBSC have done this) so try this first.
+Some banks will send you the info if you phone to ask (we've had feedback in the past that sometimes Barclays, Halifax and HBSC have done this).

-You can also send a letter to your bank requesting a comprehensive list of all past transactions, including charges (and at this point you may as well try going back for the longest period possible).
+You can also send a letter to your bank asking for a comprehensive list of all past transactions, including charges (and at this point you may as well try going back for the longest period possible).

 Demand your past charges under the Data Protection Act

 If the above doesn't give you what you want, you've a legal right to demand the information under the Data Protection Act, though banks are legally allowed to charge up to £10 for it (and banks being banks, they usually charge the full amount).